firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 	Arma2NETMySQLCommand ['weapons', 'SELECT * FROM users LIMIT 3']

-If the Databases.txt file and your database is setup correctly, you can run queries here and see the result.
+If the Databases.config file and your database is setup correctly, you can run queries here and see the result.
 This is extremely helpful for testing without having to load up Arma2/Arma3.

 Make sure if you make a change to the C# code that you recompile and copy